Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Apply hyaluronic acid serum to retain moisture beneath moisturizer.

-At night employ richer creams or balms restore barrier repair and add calm.
+At night, employ richer creams or balms to restore barrier repair and add calm.

-Add occasional light facial oil if skin remains tight.
+Add occasional light facial oil if the skin remains tight.

 Combination Skin.